ionStici/frontend/2-css/position.md

 Stacking Contexts are like layers that form a stack.

-The **Stacking Contexts** is a three-dimensional conceptualization of HTML elements along an imaginary z-axis relative to the user, who is assumed to be facing the viewport or the webpage.
+The **Stacking Context** is a three-dimensional conceptualization of HTML elements along an imaginary z-axis relative to the user, who is assumed to be facing the viewport or the webpage.

+A **Stacking Context** is a group of elements that have a common parent and move up and down the z-axis together.
+The `z-index` of elements inside of a stacking context are always relative to the parent's current order in its own stacking context.

 Stacking Context can be created by different CSS properties, not only from `position` and `z-index`.